 Stetson University and Stetson Mansion

 DeLand, Florida is home to Stetson University.
 The school integrates well within the city center.
 The Stetson Mansion is Florida’s first luxury estate built in 1886 is one of the grandest homes built in Florida before the 20th century.
+Stetson made Deland his winter home.
+The Victorian mansion is one of the first private homes to be wired for electricity by Thomas Edison.

-If you love grand Victorian-era homes, put this on your must list to visit.
+If you love grand Victorian-era homes, put this on your must-list to visit.
 Even better, plan a trip during the holidays when the home is glittering from hat to boot in luxurious Christmas decor.

 The Stetson Mansion is located at 1031 Camphor Ln in DeLand.